-A long time ago I graduated from the University of Queensland Gatton College.
-I obtained a Bachelor of Business (Tourism) and have worked in the NFP, environment, health, government and publishing sectors.
+A graduate of the University of Queensland, Gatton College, Toni worked in the NFP, environment, health, government and publishing sectors.

 Shortly after finishing university, she moved interstate with her new husband, where they lived and worked in outback communities.
 Two children, three beloved dogs and a menagerie of farm animals later, Toni returned to her home state in 2020.
 She now lives by the beach.